alexwlchan/dominant_colours/README.md

 This is useful if your terminal doesn't support ANSI escape codes, or you're passing the output to another tool.

+It currently supports JPEGs, PNGs, and GIFs (including animated GIFs).

 ## Further reading